Yucatan Road Trip: The Perfect 2 Weeks in Mexico

 The attractive city of Valladolid is rich in historical buildings that include the Convent of San Bernardino of Siena.

-There is also a small museum that will fill you in on the history and archaeology of the cenotes that stud the Yucatan region.
-The convent is open daily, 8 am – 5 pm, and there is a small admission charge of 30 MXN (1.5 USD) if you want to go inside.
+There is also a small museum that will fill you in on the history and archaeology of the cenotes that you can find all over the Yucatan region.

 Right in the very heart of the city, you will find the Parque Principal Francisco Cantón Rosado which features an impressive statue and shaded seating areas.